moq-wg/moq-transport/draft-lcurley-warp.md

 The media protocol ecosystem is fragmented; each protocol has it's own niche.
 Specialization is often a good thing, but we believe there's enough overlap to warrant consolidation.

-For example, a service might similtaniously ingest via WebRTC, SRT, RTMP, and/or a custom UDP protocol depending on the broadcaster.
+For example, a service might simultaneously ingest via WebRTC, SRT, RTMP, and/or a custom UDP protocol depending on the broadcaster.
-The same service might then similtaniously distribute via WebRTC, LL-HLS, HLS, (or the DASH variants) and/or a custom UDP protocol depending on the viewer.
+The same service might then simultaneously distribute via WebRTC, LL-HLS, HLS, (or the DASH variants) and/or a custom UDP protocol depending on the viewer.

-These media protocols are radically different and not interopable; requiring transcoding or transmuxing.
+These media protocols are radically different and not interoperable; requiring transcoding or transmuxing.
-This cost is further increased by the need to maintain seperate stacks with different expertise requirements.
+This cost is further increased by the need to maintain separate stacks with different expertise requirements.

 A goal of this draft is to cover a large spectrum of use-cases.
 Specifically: